timbermonson/EmpowerUtils/README.md

 **nvm**

 - Different for windows/macOS, google is your friend here.
-- macOS' nvm should auto-install the correct version when you use `cd`
+- macOS' nvm should auto-install the correct version when you use `cd ./src`
 - otherwise, ensure you've installed the node.JS version specified in `./src/.nvmrc` by running `node -v`
 - confirm `npm` has also been installed by running `npm --version`